igamenovoer/quicknote/cmake-fetch-opencv-with-args.md

-# How to use cmake's fetchcontent to get and compile opencv?
+# How to use cmake's fetchcontent to get and compile opencv with options?

 ```cmake
 # in fetch-common.cmake